Chengannur railway station: Significance

 Chengannur railway station is the nearest rail station to reach famous pilgrimage places like Sabarimala, Pandalam, Aranmula Parthasarathy Temple, Parumala Church, Maramon and Manjinikkara Monastery .It is also the nearest railway station of 4 of the 5 Pancha Pandava Temples and Pandavanpara.
 The railway station has been declared as 'Gateway of Sabarimala' by Indian Railways in 2009.
 It serves the people of 4 districts - Alappuzha, Kollam, Pathanamthitta and Kottayam.
-The proposed Sabari Airport Cheruvally, Erumeli is 36 km from the station.
-Chengannur Railway station is the nearest railway station of The proposed Sabari Airport Cheruvally.
+The proposed Sabari Airport Cheruvally, Erumeli is 36 km from the station and hence Chengannur would be the nearest railway station to the proposed Sabari Airport Cheruvally.